Aloisius Joseph Muench: Diary

 Muench kept a diary, which often recorded his recollections of conversations with important post-war leaders.
-For example, Muench wrote in his diary that former President Herbert Hoover had confided in Muench his belief that "no emigrés who were not citizens for at least twenty years should be permitted to shape and execute policies in Germany".
+For example, Muench wrote in his diary that former US President Herbert Hoover had confided in Muench his belief that "no emigrés who were not citizens for at least twenty years should be permitted to shape and execute policies in Germany".

 He also reserved for his diary his description of Jewish Germans who had survived the war and resettled in the United States as "alien" and "recent" Americans, disloyal citizens, "in control" of American post-war policy in Germany, and harsh "avengers" against the Germans.
 For example, when Muench encountered difficulty in 1946 in easing travel restrictions on members of the clergy, he wrote in his diary that the problem was due to "Jews in control [of the] Public Safety [division]".
 Similarly, Muench referred to Franz Cueppers, a Frankfurt banker convicted of conducting illegal foreign exchange as a "victim of Jewish lawyers".

 A recurring point of interest for Muench were what he referred to as "Thirty-Niners": Jews who had fled Germany in 1933 or 1934, received United States citizenship in 1939, and then enlisted in the U.S. Armed Forces—Muench believed—"to wreak their vengeance in every way possible on the defeated foe".
-Muench's writings often characterized Jews generally, and Jewish displaced persons specifically, to be "greedy, wilfully destructive, sexual predators, thieves, and anarchists involved in leftist activities".
+Muench's writings often characterized Jews generally, and Jewish displaced persons specifically, to be "greedy, willfully destructive, sexual predators, thieves, and anarchists involved in leftist activities".

 Secondary sources

 Barry's biography

-Muench commissioned Father Coleman Barry—whom he had met in Munich in 1953—to write his biography in 1961.
+Muench commissioned Reverend Coleman Barry—whom he had met in Munich in 1953—to write his biography in 1961.
 Muench was a long-time benefactor of Barry, ever since he had reviewed Barry's first book, The Catholic Church and the German Americans for the Catholic Historical Review.

 Barry interviewed Muench extensively in Fargo in the summer of 1961 and thereafter interviewed his family, friends, colleagues, and acquaintances in Milwaukee, Fargo, Germany, and Rome.
 Barry published American Nuncio; Cardinal Aloisius Muensch in 1969 and it remains the only biography of Muench.

 Barry's biography does not cover the letters between Muench, American Catholics, occupation authorities, and Vatican officials; nor does it address Muench's views of German guilt and collective responsibility for the Holocaust in much depth.

 Barry's biography was reviewed by the Journal of Ecumenical Studies and Church History as well as several Catholic journals and papers, which leveled very little criticism of the work, with the exception of the Journal of Ecumenical Studies.
 The reviewer, Prof. Franklin Littell of Temple University, argued that the work lacked objectivity.